 When conducting the SWOT (strengths, weaknesses, opportunities and threats) analysis during your assessment report, you will answer many questions about the worthiness of your current team that you can document in your plan.
 You will also identify management team gaps that you must fill; these gaps should be included in your business plan too.

-9. Financial plan
+9. Financial Management team

 Your financial plan includes projections for future revenues, gross profit, operating expenses, and earnings for the next 5 years.